An hour’s drive south of Salzburg Airport, St Martin is a small hamlet belonging to the town of St Michael in the Lungau holiday region of Austria.

 lungau’s incredible nature

-Lungau is a place you can really get close to nature.
-Visit in September/October, for instance, and you can get up close and personal with Lungau’s huge red stags, as they gather in the Zederhaus valley to prepare for the red deer rut.
+A Lungau holiday means getting closer to nature.
+Visit in late September and early October and you can get up close and personal with Lungau’s huge red stags, as they gather in the Zederhaus valley to prepare for the red deer rut.

-Or if you’re into birdwatching, there are some very rare species to be found here, including a breeding dotterel which caused huge excitement!
+Or if you’re into birdwatching, there are some very rare species to be found here, including a breeding dotterel which cause huge excitement!

 ‘The Lungauer’ are known for their friendliness and open-mindedness towards guests.
-Rather than resenting tourists – as locals do in Austria’s busy, overcrowded ski resorts – there’s nothing they’ll love more than to share a few drinks with you and talk about where you come from and live.
+Rather than resenting tourists – as locals do in Austria’s busy, overcrowded ski resorts – there’s nothing they’ll love more than to share a few drinks with you and talk about where you come from and guide you on making the most of your Lungau holiday.

 As for language barriers…there are none as most people speak good or excellent English…although they’ll love you if you try to speak German!
 Don’t forget that Jodi is originally from the UK and her team are all fluent English and German speakers so can help you any time you need it!